Denoising diffusion probabilistic models for probabilistic energy forecasting: Numerical Results

 \section{Numerical Results}

-The quality and value evaluations of the models are conducted on the load, wind, and PV tracks of the open-access GEFCom 2014 dataset \cite{hong2016bprobabilistic}, composed of one, ten, and three zones, respectively.
-Fig.~\ref{fig:numerical-experiments-methodology} depicts the methodology to assess the quality and value of the deep learning generative models implemented in this study.
+The open-access GEFCom 2014 dataset \cite{hong2016bprobabilistic} comprises one, ten, and three zones for load, wind, and PV tracks, respectively.
+The quality and value assessments of the generative models are performed on this easily reproducible case study.
+Fig.~\ref{fig:numerical-experiments-methodology} depicts the overall approach adopted to assess the quality and value of the models implemented.

 The PV, wind power, and load datasets are randomly divided into learning, validation, and testing sets.
-The learning set is used to train the models, the validation set to determine the optimal hyper-parameters, and the testing set to conduct the numerical experiments.
-The quality and value of the models are assessed by using the scenarios generated on the testing set.
+The models are trained on the learning set, the validation set is used to select the optimal hyper-parameters of each model, and the testing set allows the quality and value assessment.